Nuhvi/mainline/docs/censorship-resistance.md

 ## Conclusion

-While theoritically DHTs are not immune to Sybil nodes, and while it is impossible to stop attempts to inject nodes all over the DHT to snoop on traffic, it is not at all easy or practical to disrupt the operation of a large DHT network.
+While theoretically DHTs are not immune to Sybil nodes, and while it is impossible to stop attempts to inject nodes all over the DHT to snoop on traffic, it is not at all easy or practical to disrupt the operation of a large DHT network.

 The security of a DHT thus boils down to the number of honest nodes, as long as we don't see a massive decline of the size of the DHT, Mainline will remain as unstopable as a network based on